 Timely and unbiased, this new fourth edition explores the influence of religion on legislation and society, while examining the alignment of the religious right with the political right.
 From the fight to outlaw the teaching of Darwin’s theory of evolution to the current debate about abortion rights and gay and lesbian rights, the religious right is continually exerting an influence on public policy.
-This volume offers a critical historical survey of the religious right movement, focusing on its increased involvement in the political arena, attempts to forge coalitions, and notable success and failures.
+This volume offers a critical historical survey of the religious right movement, focusing on its increased involvement in the political arena, attempts to forge coalitions, and notable successes and failures.

 This fourth edition offers expanded coverage, several new features and an extensive update to all sections:

-- Historical Timeline: from 1835 and completely updated through 2019
+- Chronology from 1835 and completely updated through 2019